hermetic-architecture-portal/hermetic/schema.md

     # disasterRecovery: optional
     disasterRecovery: string
     # gdprAssessed: optional - choose from:  "Yes", "No"
-    # gdprAssessed: Indicates whether an assessment for GDPR compliance has been undertaken
+    # gdprAssessed: Indicates whether an assessment for GDPR compliance has been undertaken.
     gdprAssessed: string
     # generalLinks: optional array
     # generalLinks: Hyperlinks which provide non-technical information on the technology for general consumption